miguelfreitas/twister-webview-app/README.md

 = Android Mobile Sample App

 This is a very simple app, that uses a webview.
-It's part of this tutorial: http://dev.tscolari.me/2011/09/19/android-webapp-in-3-minutes/
+It's part of [this tutorial](http://dev.tscolari.me/2011/09/19/android-webapp-in-3-minutes/).

 Note: to build the apk, two additional files are needed: